 The Selection Process

-Colleges will send nominations for doctoral recruitment fellowships to the Graduate School by January 23, 2017.
+Colleges will send nominations for doctoral recruitment fellowships to the Graduate School by Monday, January 31, 2022.
 Rasmussen nominees should be forwarded with the University Fellowship nominations, and they should be chosen through the college screening process used to evaluate University Fellowship candidates.
 Follow the University Fellowship nomination format when submitting materials.
+Clearly indicate the nomination is for a Rasmussen Fellowship on the Nomination Cover Sheet.
 Up to 10 Rasmussen awards will be made by the Graduate School.
 Before the award letter is sent to the student, the Graduate School will require a copy of the college/department fellowship award letter or TA, RA or TE offer.